Damans227/Stockquote/README.md

  ## Features

- - A containerized application, which makes it easier to host the application quickly in a public or private cloud infrastructure.
+ - A containerized application, that can be hosted quickly in no time in a public or private cloud infrastructure.
  - Easy to understand code built following MVC design pattern.
  - Simple and straightforward User Interface.

+ ## Future features